Sale' Key

-Sale' Key (born November 3, 1981) is an American football player who is a free agent.
-He played as a wide receiver for Idaho State University.
+Sale' Key (born November 3, 1981) is an American former professional football player.
+He played college football as a wide receiver for the Idaho State Bengals.
 He was signed as an undrafted free agent by the Cincinnati Bengals in 2005.

 Professional career

 Jacksonville Sharks

 Key played for the Jacksonville Sharks in 2010 and 2011.
 The Sharks won ArenaBowl XXIV in 2011.

 San Antonio Talons

 Key was assigned to the San Antonio Talons during the 2012 season.
 In the month of April, Key missed 3 weeks with an injury.

 Key returned to the Talons in 2013.
 He was reassigned by the Talons on July 11, 2013.